pmcmonagle/CursedLife/README.md

 ```
 Once it's running, the program can accept several commands to control
 the simulation:
-- start : Will unpause the simulation
+- `start` : Will unpause the simulation
-- stop  : Will pause the simulation
+- `stop`  : Will pause the simulation
-- next  : Will advance the simulation by one generation
+- `next`  : Will advance the simulation by one generation
-- load  : Will allow you to load a JSON configuration file (not yet implemented)
+- `load`  : Will allow you to load a JSON configuration file.
-- set   : Will allow you to set the speed, survivalrate, etc.
+- `set`   : Will allow you to set the speed, survivalrate, etc.

 ## Release History

+### v.0.0.3
+Partially implemented the `load` command.

+Loading JSON files from a patterns directory works.
+Currently,
+only simulation state is read from the JSON.
+The ability to
+read other configuration data from the JSON is planned.

+Example:
+- `load patterns/gospergun.json`

 ### v.0.0.2
-Implemented the `set` command.
+Implemented the `set` command for all variables that can be user defined.

+Surviverate and birthrate are sets of integers from 0-8.
+A surviverate of
+23 indicates that a cell will survive if it has either 2 or 3 active
+neighbours.
+Interval is the time, in ms, between each generation.
+Examples:
+- `set surviverate 246`
+- `set birthrate 35`
+- `set generation 0`
+- `set interval 1000`
+- `set posChar @`
+- `set negChar .`

 ### v0.0.1
 First working release.
 Many things are not implemented, but the following should work:
-- start
+- `start`
-- stop
+- `stop`
-- next
+- `next`

 ## License